-A redraw facility allows you to access any funds you may have repaid ahead of schedule – although conditions and fees often apply.
+A redraw facility allows you to access any funds you may have repaid ahead of schedule, in case you need money in a hurry – although conditions and fees often apply.
 Not all car loans come with a redraw facility.

 A finance broker is a middleman who can help you organise a car loan with a range of lenders.
 Brokers generally don’t charge for their services; instead, they receive commission payments from lenders.

-Unfortunately, the car loan and car purchase aren’t the only costs you’ll face.
+Unfortunately, the car loan and car purchase aren’t the only costs you’ll likely face.

-Here are four other things that will have you reaching for your wallet:
+Here are four other car expenses that may have you reaching for your wallet:

 Compulsory third-party insurance